 Against this global background, students on this programme learn the principles of coexistence and explore tools for analysing social exclusion from a multidisciplinary and global perspective.
 They also evaluate strategies that promote better social awareness and inclusion.
 At the same time, the programme looks in-depth at the conditions that lead to social exclusion, its negative effects on society and to what degree different cultures are affected.

 Students who engage fully with this programme will be able to critically reflect on social and cultural states from a wider perspective based in the humanities, anchored in subjects such as Global History, Theological Ethics and Philosophy of Religion, Philosophy, Gender Studies, Study of Religions and Minority Studies.
 Belief systems, trends, values, ideologies, power and social practices within society will also be given particular focus throughout the duration of this programme, allowing students to closely examine the factors that contribute to societal problems and how it might be possible to overcome these shortcomings.

-Upon successful completion of the programme, graduates will be awarded with either a Master of Theology or a Master of Arts, depending on their previous studies and the area of specialisation chosen upon commencement of the programme.
+Upon successful completion of the programme, graduates will be awarded with either a Master of Theology or a Master of Arts, depending on their previous study background.

 For more information, please visit the official blog for the Social Exclusion Master’s Degree Programme, where you will find details about the Social Exclusion (SoEx) Programme, in addition to content created by SoEX students themselves.

 You might also be interested in our Master’s Programmes in Swedish, Master’s Programme in Culture, History and Philosophy (Magisterprogrammet i kultur, historia och filosofi) and Master’s Programme in Theology (Magisterprogrammet i teologi).
 Please note that these Master’s Programmes require good knowledge of Swedish.